 This is especially important for garments with structured shoulders like jackets and coats.
 A well-made petite outerwear tailors the shoulders to fit measurements of petite women.

 Secondly, petite women tend to have shorter arms, thus sleeve length of petite size should adjust accordingly.

 Sleeves might be one of the most overlooked details of your outfit.
 Again, this is more important to petite blazers and coats than other clothing.
 The wrong sleeve length could instantly sabotage the quality of your outfit, especially in work or formal social occasions.
 For petite women, if the sleeves are too long, it will look like the jacket or coat is not the right size for you, even if it fits perfectly elsewhere.

 Fourthly, the most obvious one, petite women most likely have shorter legs.
-Therefore, petite size bottoms need to adjust the inseam in order to fit correctly.
+Therefore, petite size bottoms such as petite pants and petite jeans need to adjust the inseam in order to fit correctly.

 Now you understand how petite size clothing is different from regular size, you know what to expect when you get a petite size vs regular size.
 I mentioned earlier even though height is critical, we cannot simply say that women above 5’4″ should only wear regular clothing.
 Here is some of the examples.

 If you are over 5’4″, but have short legs.